LuukHenk/head_box/ROADMAP.md

 ### Add more life to the enemies and player
 - Blood spawns when damaged
-- Zombies stay on the ground when dying (should despawn after a minute or so)
+- Zombies stay on the ground when dying (should de-spawn after a minute or so)

+### Attack
+- Let enemies hold a weapon, instead of damaging you by touching you

 # User stories for main menu